-This article provides a detailed response to: In what ways can companies integrate sustainability goals into their procurement processes to achieve both environmental and economic benefits?
-For a comprehensive understanding of Procurement Strategy, we also include relevant case studies for further reading and links to Procurement Strategy templates.
+This article provides a detailed response to: How Can Companies Integrate Sustainability Goals Into IT Procurement?
+[Complete Guide] For a comprehensive understanding of Procurement Strategy, we also include relevant case studies for further reading and links to Procurement Strategy templates.

 Before we begin, let's review some important management concepts, as they relate to this question.